logzio/logzio-python-handler/README.md

 - appname - Your django app

 ## Release Notes
+- 2.0.11 - Completely isolate exception from the message
 - 2.0.10 - Not ignoring formatting on exceptions
 - 2.0.9 - Support extra fields on exceptions too (Thanks @asafc64!)
 - 2.0.8 - Various PEP8, testings and logging changes (Thanks @nir0s!)